knative/serving/sample/helloworld/README.md

 bazel run sample/helloworld:everything.apply
 ```

-Once updated, you can verify the traffic splitting by looking at elaservice status and/or curling
+Once updated, you can verify the traffic splitting by looking at route status and/or curling
 the service.

 ## Cleaning up